naoya-i/coref/README.md

 ```

 - `input_filename`: The filename of the input document.
 - `clusters`: Clusters of mentions coreferring the same entity.
 This is a dict, where the key is a cluster ID, and its corresponding value is the cluster of mentions.
 The cluster is a list of mentions.
 Each mention is represented by (i) a start offset, (ii) an end offset, and (iii) a surface form.
 The offset consists of a sentence number and character index (both zero-based) in the original input document.
-For example, `[[2, 29], [2, 31], "her"]` means *`her`, a span starting from 29-th character in the third sentence (`[2, 29]`) to 31-st character in the third sentence (`[2, 31]`)*.
+For example, `[[2, 29], [2, 31], "her"]` means *`her`, a span starting from the 29-th character in the third sentence (`[2, 29]`) to the 31-st character in the third sentence (`[2, 31]`)*.
 - `annotated_text`: An input text annotated with coreference relations in a SGML format.
 Each mention is wrapped by `<ent_i>...</ent_i>`, where `i` is a cluster ID.